 The Checkweigher includes a single level of password security for calibration and product recipe, as described above.
-In addition, an optional key switch can be added to the controller cabinet to provide a physical means of locking out calibration or recipe editing individually or together.
+In addition, an optional key switch can be added to the controller cabinet to provide a physical means of locking out unauthorized personnel from calibration, recipe editing or both.
+In addition, a global lock-out keeps the operator in the "RUN" screen only.

 A set of digital inputs (logic level) are provided on the #476 card, located inside the controller door, just below the LCD display.
-See the controller layout drawing and interconnection diagram in Appendix C for specifics on wiring to these inputs.
+See the controller layout drawing and interconnection diagram in Appendix D for specifics on wiring to these inputs.